Jerry Holland (ice hockey)

-Jerry Allan Holland (born August 25, 1954) is a Canadian retired ice hockey winger who played 37 games in the National Hockey League (NHL) for the New York Rangers.
+Jerry Allan Holland (born August 25, 1954) is a Canadian former professional ice hockey winger who played 37 games in the National Hockey League (NHL) for the New York Rangers during the 1974–75 and 1975–76 seasons, and 22 games in the World Hockey Association with the Edmonton Oilers during the 1977–78 season.

 Career

 Holland was selected by the Rangers in the third round (50th overall) of the 1974 NHL amateur draft and by the Cincinnati Stingers of the World Hockey Association (WHA) in the second round (21st overall) of the 1974 WHA Amateur Draft.

 Playing for the Providence Reds in the 1974–1975 AHL season, Holland was awarded the Dudley "Red" Garrett Memorial Award for Outstanding Rookie of the Year.